SpangleLabs/simple-tg-backup/README.md

   - Deduplicate users in the same way messages are
   - Deduplicate chats in the same way messages are
   - Double check how sticker and sticker set deduplication is working
+- Add time limits to the peer and sticker cache and such

 ### TODO: Later
 - Further work on the web UI